-Bib-Style Necklace and Earring Set with SWAROVSKI ELEMENTS, Kato Polyclay™ and Antiqued Silver-Plated Copper Beads
+Bib-Style Necklace and Earring Set with Swarovski Crystal, Kato Polyclay™ and Antiqued Silver-Plated Copper Beads

 Trefoil Angel Necklace

 Jamie, Jewelry Production Specialist, Marketing Content Development Group, Exclusively for Fire Mountain Gems and Beads®To learn more about Jamie Smedley, read her jewelry artist success story here